Walker Little: Professional career

-Little was selected by the Jacksonville Jaguars in the second round (45th overall) of the 2021 NFL Draft.
+Little was selected by the Jacksonville Jaguars in the second round (45th overall) of the 2021 NFL draft.
 Jacksonville previously obtained the second round pick after trading Yannick Ngakoue to the Minnesota Vikings.
 Little signed his four-year rookie contract with Jacksonville on July 20, 2021.
+As a rookie, he appeared in nine games and started three.
+In the 2022 season, he appeared in all 17 games and started three.

 Personal life

-Little's grandfather Gene Little played college football at Rice and was selected by the New York Giants in the 18th round of the 1952 NFL Draft, while his uncle Jack Little played college football at Texas A&M and was selected in the fifth round of the 1953 NFL Draft by the Baltimore Colts.
+Little's grandfather Gene Little played college football at Rice and was selected by the New York Giants in the 18th round of the 1952 NFL draft, while his uncle Jack Little played college football at Texas A&M and was selected in the fifth round of the 1953 NFL draft by the Baltimore Colts.